benbouillet/python-unit-testing-tuto/README.md

     assert maxinlist(input_list) == list_max
 ```
 Note that `mark` has to be imported from `pytest` package.
-In the example above, the `maxslopeDetectionTests` class and all subsequent functions are marked with the marker **feature_engineering**
+In the example above, the `maxslopeDetectionTests` class and all subsequent functions are marked with the marker **feature_engineering**.

 The main advantage of markers relies in selecting testing while running a test suite :
 ```bash